 Also called The Meal, The Eucharist, or Communion.
 As Lutherans, we believe that Jesus Christ is present with the Bread and Wine in the Meal.
 It is a great mystery as to how, but Martin Luther described it as With, In, and Under the Bread and Wine.
 However we understand this great mystery, we can be confident that God comes to us during this time and offers us Grace.

 We take Communion a few different ways.
 At the early, more traditional service (9:00am), each communicant comes forward and kneels at the altar, so long as you are able.
 The pastor will come with the Bread saying, “This is the body of Christ, given for you.”
 Another person will come with the cup saying, “This is my blood, shed for the forgiveness of sins, take and drink.”
-Many people partake from a common cup, as we share a common faith in God.
-However, if you prefer an individual cup, please take one to the altar and a communion assistant will fill it for you.
+Many people partake from a common cup; however, if you prefer an individual cup, please take one to the altar and a communion assistant will fill it for you.
 If you need a cup with grape juice or if you need a gluten free wafer, please ask.
 They are available.

 At the Sing and Rejoice Service (11:00am) Communion is conducted intinction style.
 The pastor will break the bread and offer the words.
 All of those communing will form two lines and receive the Host (bread), then the communicant will dip the bread in the chalice with wine.
 Grape juice and gluten-free wafers are also available at this service.